mikependon/RepoDB.NET/pages/operations/executequerymultiple.md

 ## ExecuteQueryMultiple

 This method is used to execute multiple raw-SQLs directly towards the database in one-go.
 It returns an object of [QueryMultipleExtractor](/class/querymultipleextractor).
 It gives you the controllabilities as a developer to manage the extraction of the resultsets.
 This method supports all types of RDMBS data providers.
-The only requirement is that, user needs to provide the raw-SQL itself.

 #### Installation